Kelty (company): History

 The company was started in 1952 by Asher "Dick" Kelty (September 13, 1919 – January 12, 2004), who was one of the first gear designers to produce and market an external-frame backpack designed specifically for civilian use.
 He is considered to be the inventor of the aluminum-framed backpack.
 Kelty was also the provider of gear in the 1970s cult classic TV series The Land Of The Lost.

 Products

 Kelty products are widely sold by large outdoor outfitters such as Eastern Mountain Sports and REI, and Kaviso, among others.
 Kelty is one of a few companies that still specializes in external-frame backpacks for outdoors use.
 Kelty released approximately 170 products / 253 models with annual catalog updates.
 Tents are one of the core products of Kelty.
 Kelty tents are made of high-quality materials.
-Kelty tent fabrics are made of Polyester, which is longer-lasting than Nylon, and the poles are made of lightweight aluminum.
+Kelty tent fabrics are made of Polyester, which is longer-lasting than Nylon, and the poles are made of lightweight aluminum and carbon fiber.
 Kelty's focus as a brand remains budget friendly outdoor gear for camping and backpacking.
 Kelty also maintains a tactical / military spec division for government supply needs.